lzadrija/Battleship/README.md

 ##Problem description

 The player needs to find all the ships in the two-dimensional sea map.
 The two-dimensional sea is Y places wide and X places long.
-There are four ships positioned somewhere on the map, and each ship has a unique namw and form:
+There are four ships positioned somewhere on the map, and each ship has a unique name and form:

 1. Petar Kresimir

-    >````
-    X
+    >```` X
     X
     X
     X